adrianlzt/hiera-postgres-backend/README.md

 The default_query key is special: it is in fact a default for anything in this hierarchy that is not specified with its own key.
 For example, running `hiera booksdb` would run default_query with the key variable in the query being interpolated as "booksdb".

+Empty arrays and empty hashes returned from the database will be collapsed to nil as Puppet modules expect.
+Empty (zero-length) non-nil string values returned by the query suggest an actual empty column in the database and are returned as empty strings.

 ### Using